 Our provision for loan losses is a charge to income in order to bring our allowance for loan losses to a level deemed appropriate by management.
 For a description of the factors taken into account by management in determining the allowance for loan losses see "-Financial Condition-Allowance for loan losses."
-The provision for loan losses was \$1.4 million for the year ended December 31, 2014, compared to \$1.9 million for the same period in 2013, a decrease of \$460,000 or 24.4%.
-The decrease in provision expense was due to a reduction in the level of specific reserves needed to cover classified loans and a lower amount of expense required to replenish the reserve from the net charge-off to loans.
+The provision for loan losses was \$868 thousand for the year ended December 31, 2015, compared to \$1.4 million for the same period in 2014, a decrease of \$555 thousand or 39.0%.
+The decrease in provision expense was due to lower expenses required to replenish the reserve from the net charge-off of loans and improvement in the historical loss trend used in the estimation of the allowance.
+In addition, loans totaling approximately \$88.5 million were acquired as part of the IBT acquisition in July of 2015.
+No provision was recorded for these loans as they were recorded at the purchase date fair value and there has been no significant credit deterioration since the acquisition date.
 This reduction was partially offset by general reserves needed to cover the amount of growth in the loan portfolio.